KristianWold/sum-and-elab/README.md

 - Inferring that Luton is in London
 - Conflating Sierra Leone and Liberia
-- Inventing that a terrorist suspect was from Syria and named Rashid
+- Inventing that a terrorist suspect was from Syria.

 Since these inferences can't be localized directly from the test data, we investigate the word embeddings of the model to see if we can explain the interesting inferrences.
 Specifically, we check cosine similarity between target word embeddings with the embeddings of the whole vocabulary to see what concepts the model might associate.